voteliquid/blog/_posts/2017-11-06-announcing-united-vote.md

 ---
 layout: post
-title: "Introducing United Vote: Help Build a Democracy We Can Trust"
+title: "Introducing United.vote: Help Build a Democracy We Can Trust"
 author: unitedvote
 excerpt: "You deserve more of a voice in Congress.
 Together, we can build a better way."
 ---